 (e)The jury only decided on a guilty verdict due to jury tampering.

-These are the exact statements made by Kangas from emails that he has sent:
+These are the exact statements made by Kangas from emails that he sent while he was incarcerated:

 (a)"My biggest issue is that the trial court suppressed my medical history from entering trial. my medical history was my only defense really